clairecoffey/clairecoffey.github.io/index.md

 I am into gardening and lockdown has meant that I have got a bit carried away, so my flat is now half jungle.
 I'm also involved in the exciting new [Clare Hall Allotment](https://www.clarehall.cam.ac.uk/news/10-03-2021/clare-hall-allotment-initiative-officially-launches) where we're growing all sorts of fruit and vegetables sustainably.
 Cooking and eating these is an equally important hobby of mine.

 I adore travelling, and especially exploring nature; I have a campervan which facillitates this, and can even work as a makeshift office!
-I also love taking photos of nature in an attempt to capture the beauty of the earth - in particular, of sunsets and mountains.
+I also love taking photos of nature in an attempt to capture its beauty - in particular, of sunsets and mountains.

 My other hobbies include hiking, yoga, digital art, dancing, and I have trained in [Lau Gar Kung Fu](https://www.laugar-kungfu.com/).